ropenttd/docker_openttd/readme.md

 Built from OpenTTD source to provide the leanest, meanest image you'll come across for putting trainsets in containers.

+## Important Changes

+### 2025.1
+The location of saved games / content was moved back to `/config` as originally intended.
+This incorrect functionality has been present for quite some time, but is now fixed.

+**This may well break existing installations**.
+If it does, move the contents of `{config}/.local/share/` to `{config}` - done correctly, your existing `openttd.cfg` and `save` directories (among others) should exist in `/config` in the container.

 ## Image Names & Tags

 The CI system will automatically build the current latest versions at 3AM every day.
 This is a little hacky, but it does mean we get new builds within 24 hours of release.